mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

             ]
     }
     ```
     -   Additions to the list should be given the same amount of thought that adding new dependencies to our repo are given.
-That is, full research by our engineers to ensure nothing malicious is being brought in.
-And erring on the side of not including any.
+We should err on the side of not including any.
         -   This statement (or something similar) should be added to the top of the file.
 This will be in some JSON value that serves as a comment.
         -   The precise methods to determine whether an app belongs on the list is described in the [epic](https://mozilla-hub.atlassian.net/browse/VPN-4412).
     -   From Santiago (this is a reminder to review these later): <https://github.com/citizenlab/test-lists/tree/master/lists>, <https://ooni.org/>, for Android <https://docs.google.com/spreadsheets/d/1j2REPQkcdPg5bNW5B3T-L8dnlNPPwAms1WlBiYvVwoc/edit#gid=0>